 FREE Transition Clinics for Registered Participants!

-In 2017, we offered free transition clinics for registered participants, leading up to race day.
-They’re great for first time triathletes or kidz who want to learn some new tricks and sharper those transition skills!
-They were super popular, so we’re bringing them back in 2018!
+We provide free transition clinics for registered participants that are great for first time racers or kidz who want to learn some new tricks and sharper those transition skills!
 This is an opportunity for your kidz to work with our KT3 Racing Crew and learn how to transition from swim to bike and bike to run and become speedy fast (aka “efficient”) on race day.
 We meet in the Simmons School parking lot where we teach tricks on setting up your racer’s transition area, mounting/dismounting, and other fun stuff.
 We do not swim, but racers need to bring everything with them that they will use on race day.
-Practice dates and a sign-up link will be sent to all registered participants when they register for the event.
+Practice dates and a sign-up link will be sent to all racers once they register for this event.

 Three weeks before race weekend, we will post the Event’s Athlete Guide.
 An email will be sent to all registered participants when the Guide is live and everything you and your racer needs to know about race weekend is in the Guide.
 Many questions we receive leading up to race weekend are found in the Guide so be sure to review it with your racer.